-A concept sketch for a (Shepardi) Jewish Woman Warrior in the Historically Wrong Sketch Series - Medieval Revisited
+A concept sketch for a (Shepardim) Jewish Woman Warrior in the Historically Wrong Sketch Series - Medieval Revisited

 INTRODUCTIONTo Christians and Muslims, the Jews have been a part of their history for as long as anyone can remember.
-They were one of the learned men, who preserved their scriptures, knwon for their intellect since the ancient times.
+They were one of the learned men, who preserved their scriptures and known for their laws since the ancient times.
 For once, they established an Independent state in Judea, but was conquered by the Romans.
 The survivors, fled to different corners of the world living as minorities, whose faith reached as far as Europe, Abyssinia as well Khazaria.
-But one cannot deny, that the Jewish Golden Age occurred in a land called Andalusia, a territory in the Iberian peninsula under the control of Muslims.
-Indeed, the Jewish Golden age occurred during the Islamic Golden age
+Despite the prejudices, one can find a great example of thriving Jewish art, culture and civilization in Andalusia during the middle ages.
+It is often said that, the Jewish Golden Age co-exists with the Islamic Golden age during the middle ages.

 We have all seen and drawn Women warriors, both fantasy and historical, from many different cultures that people can associate easily.
 The mongols, the christians, the muslims, the pagans, the orients, the africans, and many..many more!
 But what about the representation of one of the world's oldest culture, the Jews?